First Time User? Sign Up Now

 Treatment options for patients with osteosarcoma or MFH of bone that has recurred twice include the following:

 The cooperative German-Austrian-Swiss osteosarcoma study group reported on 249 patients who had a second recurrence of osteosarcoma.
 The main feature of therapy was repeated surgical resection of recurrent disease.
-Of these patients, 197 died and 37 were alive in complete remission (24 patients after a third complete response and 13 patients after a fourth or subsequent complete response).
+Of these patients, 197 died and 37 were alive in CR (24 patients after a third complete response and 13 patients after a fourth or subsequent complete response).
 Fifteen patients who did not achieve surgical remission remain alive, but follow-up for these patients was extremely short.

 The Spanish Group for Research on Sarcoma reported the results of a phase II trial of patients with relapsed or refractory osteosarcoma who were treated with gemcitabine and sirolimus.[Level of evidence: 3iiDiv] Progression-free survival at 4 months was 44%; after central radiologic review of 33 assessable patients, 2 partial responses and 14 disease stabilizations (48.5%) were reported.